aquasecurity/tracee/docs/tracee-ebpf/index.md

 ## Getting Tracee-eBPF

-You can obtain Tracee-eBPF in any of the following ways:
+You can use Tracee-eBPF in any of the following ways:

-1. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).
-2. Use the docker image from Docker Hub: `aquasec/tracee:{{ git.tag[1:] }}` with the `trace` sub-command.
+1. Use the docker image from Docker Hub: `aquasec/tracee:{{ git.tag[1:] }}` with the `trace` sub-command.
+2. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).
-3. Build the executable from source using `make build`.
-For that you will need additional development tooling.
+3. Build the executable from source using `make`.
-4. Build the executable from source in a Docker container which includes all development tooling, using `make build DOCKER=1`.
+4. Have a building container and then build tracee with it: `make -f builder/Makefile.tracee-make help`
+5. Build the container images: `make -f builder/Makefile.tracee-container help`
+6. Build OS packages: `make -f builder/Makefile.packaging help`

 All of the other setup options and considerations listed under Tracee's Installation section applies to Tracee-eBPF as well.